How much bandwidth and devices are each customer allotted?

 HBC Internet Customer:

-Each HBC Internet customer is allotted 5 Mbps upload and download for one single device per HBC account.
+Each HBC Internet customer is allotted 5 Mbps upload and download for up to three devices per HBC account.

 Visitor or Non-HBC Customer: